The McGraw Fellows

 The McGraw Fellowships, an initiative of the Harold W. McGraw, Jr. Center for Business Journalism at the Craig Newmark Graduate School of Journalism at the City University of New York, were created in 2014 to support ambitious coverage of critical issues related to the U.S. economy and business.
 The Fellowships – awarded twice a year – enable experienced journalists to produce deeply reported works of investigative or enterprise business journalism.

-A freelance reporter based in Berlin, Germany, Knight will use the Fellowship to explore how a network of multinational tech companies have allegedly exploited corruption in the Chinese healthcare system.
+A freelance reporter based in Berlin, Germany, Knight used the Fellowship to explore how a network of multinational tech companies have allegedly exploited corruption in the Chinese healthcare system.

 In twelve years as a journalist, Knight has worked as a freelance political correspondent for Germany’s international broadcaster Deutsche Welle, in addition to writing for The Guardian, The Observer, 100Reporters, Prospect, Exberliner, The Berlin Policy Journal, and Vice, as well as a handful of German publications.
 He has covered the German arms industry, far-right extremism, late Nazi trials, and contributed an article to 100Reporters about the German company Siemens.

-An award-winning Brooklyn-based journalist, Rainey’s Fellowship project will examine increasingly popular farm management tools that rely on Big Data to optimize things like crop yields.
-He will focus on the vast amounts of proprietary data being concentrated in platforms owned by the world’s largest agriculture companies and the implications for the future of farming.
+An award-winning Brooklyn-based journalist, Rainey’s Fellowship project examined increasingly popular farm management tools that rely on Big Data to optimize things like crop yields.
+He focused on the vast amounts of proprietary data being concentrated in platforms owned by the world’s largest agriculture companies and the implications for the future of farming.

 Rainey has spent a decade writing about food and agriculture for magazines including Bloomberg Businessweek, The Atlantic, Fast Company, MIT Technology Review, and New York, where he was on teams that won James Beard and National Magazine awards.
 He was a 2018 UC Berkeley-11th Hour Food and Farming Fellow.
 His articles have also been featured in The Best American Food Writing and The Best American Infographics.